 It has become impossible to tell which is the chicken and which is the egg.

 We have to start with the individuals

-We all know individuals have an extreme amount of power.
+Individuals have extreme amount of power.
 One individual can change an entire family system.
 One individual can change the entire global agenda.

 The individual who is not able to sustain herself won’t be able to take on the responsibility of sustaining her environment, community or democracy.
 Generosity comes only from a place of abundance.
 A person in a scarcity mindset cannot give back.

-If we could help each individual feel 20% better, we would solve 80% of the problems in the world.
-Because those individuals with the incremental wellness would now collectively have so much more to give.
+I strongly believe that if we could help each individual feel 20% better, we would solve 80% of the problems in the world.
+Those individuals with the incremental wellness would now collectively have so much more to give.
 They would have less violence and more compassion, less impatience and more understanding, less silence and more communication.
 They would participate actively in the solution of global problems, instead of contributing to the problems.

 We are surrounded by many people on grand missions to change the world.
 But our mission to change the world for the better has to start with ourselves.
 We first have to bring more support, meaning and healing into our own lives, or we won’t have the necessary grounds from which we can solve other big problems.

 In other words, if we don’t feel good, we won’t do anyone or anything any good either.

 We are mammals; we exist together.
 The single most important thing we need to increase our wellness is to belong to supportive relationships and communities.
 We need to be nurtured.
 Wellness can’t be found in isolation.
 We need others to care for our wellness, to support us on our journey, to give us tools or knowledge we need.